CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Methodology

 \subsection{Generative Item Response Theory Model}

-Inspired by \cite{duan2025automated}, we represent the explicit knowledge of student $u_i$ as a vector of mastery levels across all $M$ distinct KCs, denoted as $\mathbf{\theta}_i = (\theta_{i,1}, \theta_{i,2}, \dots, \theta_{i,M})$, where each scalar $\theta_{i,m} \in [0,1]$ reflects the student mastery of the $m$-th KC.
-Directly learning $\mathbf{\theta}_i$ assumes independence among KCs, which is unrealistic in educational domains like programming where skills are highly correlated (e.g., mastery of arrays often implies mastery of loops).
-Ignoring these interdependencies can lead to inaccurate knowledge representation and estimate, especially when we only observe a small number of responses per student.
-Therefore, we introduce a low-dimensional latent knowledge representation $\mathbf{z}_i \in \mathbf{R}^D$ ($D \ll M$).
-We project this latent knowledge into the explicit knowledge space using a multilayer perceptron (MLP) parameterized by $\epsilon$, followed by a sigmoid activation to constrain the mastery levels to the unit interval: $\mathbf{\theta}_i = \sigma(\mathrm{MLP}_\epsilon(\mathbf{z}_i)).$
+We now detail our model for generating ``student'' code based on estimated knowledge.
+There are two key components to our model: 1) latent knowledge representation, and 2) LLM-driven code generation.
+Inspired by \cite{duan2025automated}, we represent the explicit knowledge of student $u_i$ as a vector of mastery levels across all $M$ distinct KCs, denoted as $\boldsymbol{\theta}_i = (\theta_{i,1}, \theta_{i,2}, \dots, \theta_{i,M})$, where $\theta_{i,m} \in [0,1]$ is 1 if the student has full mastery of the KC and 0 if they have no mastery of it.
+While we can learn each $\theta_{i,m}$ independently, doing so ignores interdependencies between KCs (e.g., mastery of arrays often implies mastery of loops).
+Therefore, we introduce a low-dimensional latent knowledge representation $\mathbf{z}_i \in \mathbb{R}^D$ ($D \ll M$).
+We project this latent knowledge into the explicit knowledge space using a multilayer perceptron (MLP) parameterized by $\epsilon$, followed by a sigmoid activation to constrain the mastery levels to the unit interval: $\boldsymbol{\theta}_i = \sigma(\mathrm{MLP}_\epsilon(\mathbf{z}_i)).$

-Given a question $q_j$ with text $p_j$ and associated KCs $\mathcal{K}_j$, our goal is to predict the student open-ended response, i.e., code $c_{i,j}$, using an LLM parameterized by $\phi$ to characterize $P_\phi(c_{i,j} \mid q_j, \mathbf{\theta}_i)$.
-To jointly learn the student latent knowledge $\mathbf{z}_i$, the projection parameters $\epsilon$, and the LLM parameters $\phi$, we must make the scalar-valued KC mastery levels adaptable to the LLM's input space.
-Therefore, we use a differentiable transformation $g: [0,1] \to \mathbf{R}^H$, which maps a scalar mastery level to a continuous embedding vector compatible with the LLM's hidden dimension $H$.
+We use an LLM parameterized by $\phi$ to predict a student's code response to a question, given their current knowledge estimate: $P_\phi(c_{i,j} \mid q_j, \boldsymbol{\theta}_i)$.
+To enable joint learning of the student latent knowledge $\mathbf{z}_i$, the projection parameters $\epsilon$, and the LLM parameters $\phi$, we introduce a differentiable transformation $g: [0,1] \to \mathbb{R}^H$, which maps a scalar mastery level to a continuous embedding vector compatible with the LLM's hidden dimension $H$.
 Specifically, for each KC $k \in \mathcal{K}_j$, we compute a mastery embedding $\mathbf{e}_{i,k} = g(\theta_{i,k})$.
 In our implementation, $g(\cdot)$ is a linear interpolation between the pre-trained embeddings of the semantic tokens ``TRUE'' and ``FALSE'':